-- 5.24 There has been a slight decrease in affordable housing completions in the last year.
-It should be noted that this was anticipated within the April 2017 Housing Site Schedule.
-Projected completion rates show that affordable housing completions are set to rise in 2018/19 and increase further in the following period. - 5.25 In 2017/18 a number of detailed reserved matters applications were approved on key strategic development sites, which will help maintain the delivery of new affordable housing over the coming years.
+- 5.22 There has been an increase of almost 45% in affordable housing completions in the last year.
+These have mainly been achieved on key strategic sites at Beaulieu, Channels and Runwell. - 5.23 In 2018/19 a number of detailed planning applications were approved on key strategic development sites which will help maintain the delivery of new affordable housing over the coming years.
 These are set out below in Table 11.

-Table 11 - Affordable Housing Sites 2017/18
+Table 11 - Affordable Housing Sites 2018/19